clementclark/clementclark.github.io/index.md

 I am a research-oriented computer scientist affiliated with the **University of Kinshasa**, with a strong background in **network security**, **distributed systems**, and **AI-based attack detection**.
 My research focuses on the application of **symbolic and neuro-symbolic AI** techniques to **cybersecurity problems in complex systems**, including **5G/6G networks**, **NFV-based architectures**, and **cloud-native infrastructures**.
 I am currently seeking **PhD admission in Computer Science**, with a focus on **Cybersecurity**, **Artificial Intelligence**, and **Trustworthy Systems**, particularly within **CNRS / INRIA / European research laboratories**.
+A concise research statement is available upon request.

 ## Research Interests